Higashi Kiln

 Series

-Alyne Ohigashi, born in the Philippines, came to Japan after meeting her husband who was visiting the Philippines to teach pottery techniques at a college.
-At Tobe Higashi Kiln in Isobe-cho, Ehime Prefecture, on a small hill in the peaceful mountains of the Seto Inland Sea, she paints beautiful designs on her works inspired by nature surrounding her.
-While winning prizes at various arts and crafts exhibitions, she expresses her thoughts and feelings on her potteries with her own technique.
-With the beautiful designs she paints, her works enrich people's life.
-She wishes that people who see and use her tablewares will be happier and more prosperous than ever before in their life.
+Ohigashi Alyne is an award-winning ceramics painter.
+Born in the Philippines, she came to Japan after meeting her husband, who had been visiting the Philippines to teach pottery techniques at a college.
+That brought her to the family business, Higashi Kiln, located in Isobe-cho, Ehime Prefecture.
+Set atop a small hill in the peaceful mountains of the Seto Inland Sea, Alyne paints beautiful designs inspired by nature surrounding her.
+She expresses her thoughts and feelings in her work using her own unique techniques.
+With the beautiful designs she paints, her works enrich people's lives, embodying her wishes that those who use her tableware will be happier and have more togetherness than ever before.

-Blue Flowers on white porcelain canvas bring out a nostalgic atmosphere.
+Blue flowers on a white porcelain canvas bring out a nostalgic atmosphere.
 Dots colored with gold are applied sporadically in the center of the flowers, creating a touch of splendor as well.
-The pictures are painted using her original technique of Japanese paper dyeing called Washi-zome and the design reflects her unique perspective of the world as a nature lover.
+The paintings are created using Alyne’s take on the technique of Japanese paper dyeing, or washi-zome, and the design reflects her unique perspective of the world, inspired by her love of nature.
 The warmth of the porcelain will bring a sense of comfort and joy to your dining table.

-This series of tablewares features a beautifully painted mimosa on a white porcelain canvas.
-Small dots colored with gold are scattered in a modest way, accentuating the whole design.
-The beautiful mimosa design, unique to Alyne Ohigashi's love of nature, will liven up your dining table.
+This series of tableware features beautifully painted mimosa flowers on a white porcelain canvas.
+Small gold dots are modestly scattered across the painting, accentuating the whole design.
+The beautiful mimosa design, inspired by Ohigashi Alyne’s love of nature, will liven up your dining table.

 The Light Fleur Series showcases plates and bowls adorned with large-petaled flowers in calming green and blue hues.
 The flowers, bearing the delicate texture of Japanese washi paper, bring a tactile dimension that enhances their visual charm.
-Artisan, Alyne Ohigashi's artistry truly shines in this series, making it a delightful addition to any table setting.
+The artistry of creator Ohigashi Alyne truly shines in this series, making it a delightful addition to any table setting.

 Origin & Other Makers